 Are you worried about your poor posture?

 Many people opt to consult a CPEP® Posture Specialist, especially when their posture check shows they aren’t aligned as well as they should be, or when posture problems are aggravating back pain or other issues.
-Certified Posture Specialists (CPEP) are trained to observe posture as a window to assessing the mechanics of how your body is moving, and correlating function with your symptoms.
+Certified Posture Exercise Professionals (CPEP) are specialists trained to observe posture as a window to assessing the mechanics of how your body is moving, and correlating function with your symptoms.

 A trained eye looking at a posture picture of someone with back or neck pain, and just about any kind of muscle or joint pain, will observe asymmetry, compensations and adaptations tied to the cause of the problem by looking at: